 Glycemic Index of Sports Drinks and Energy Foods

 Scientists in Michigan have just published their tests of the glycemic index of six sports drinks, four energy bars, and six meal replacements.
-The article, by Randall J. Gretebeck of Wayne State University in Detroit and his associates is "Glycemic index of popular sports drinks and energy foods" in the March 2002 issue of the Journal of the American Dietetic Association, pp. 415-417.Their study shows that these drinks and foods have a wide range in glycemic index.
-The most common ingredient is high fructose corn syrup, which is not good for people with diabetes (see the section on "Fructose" in a previous issue of my Diabetes Update newsletter).
+The article, by Randall J. Gretebeck of Wayne State University in Detroit and his associates is "Glycemic index of popular sports drinks and energy foods" in the March 2002 issue of the Journal of the American Dietetic Association, pp. 415-417.

 One possible problem with the study is that the article does not make clear whether the scientists were measuring the carbohydrate or the available carbohydrate (i.e. carbohydrates minus fiber) in the products.
 The latter is the standard.
-It doesn't say and the lead author has not replied to several messages that I sent him at his e-mail address r.gretebeck@wayne.edu.
+It doesn't say and the lead author has not replied to several messages that I sent him at his e-mail address [email protected].

 This problem may be the cause of the discrepancy between the GI for the chocolate-flavored Power Bar reported here, 83 (where glucose = 100) and the same product as reported in The Glucose Revolution with a GI of 58 (where glucose = 100).
 Therefore all these numbers should be viewed with some reservations.